 How do they do Social Engineering Hacks?

 Usually impersonating a responsible person or known company, to gain the trust of victims.
 The media that is used to persuade often vary.
-It can be a site visit or a phone call, here’s the following case:
+It can be a site visit or a phone call, here’s one of the case:

 But also they use email, social networks or even SMS.
-Usually quite common when we surf the web pages and some sort of pop-up as alleged legitimate requests start of session, or even alert us to do something to click on a link.
+Usually quite common when we surf the web pages and some sort of pop-up as alleged legitimate requests start of the session or even alert us to do something to click on a link.

 How to protect my business against these Social Engineering Hacks?